About the Gulf Research Program

-How much money will the program manage and over what time span?
+How much money will the Program manage and over what time span?

-What is the geographic focus of the program?
+What is the Program’s geographic focus?

 Who is involved?